-The Rekener Account Control Center is able to import any Salesforce object, including custom objects.
+The Rekener Platform is able to import any Salesforce object, including custom objects.
 The objects that are downloaded by default, when you connect Salesforce to Rekener are:

 Importing other Salesforce objects